 While in Tanzania, students introduce their prototypes to the local communities.
 They then take the feedback they receive and use it to assess and refine their solutions.
 Prototypes must be constructed using materials available in Tanzania.
 They must be able to be maintained locally thereafter, which presents many challenges.
 Projects are focused on cultural appropriateness, affordability, and environmental and social sustainability.

 Students are currently building on previous work, improving the design, technical aspects, and economic sustainability of project in progress, as well as tackling new issues.
 The objective of this program is to provide solutions that make a significant long-term difference for the local communities, rather than just create positive headlines.

 Funds raised will be used to support the project in Tanzania.
 These funds will include:

 - Student travel to and lodging in Longido

 - Involvement of community residents and local students

-- Rental of meeting space in the local villages for project team meetings, translators, and cultural brokers to support interaction with local residents
+- Rental of meeting space in the local villages for project team meetings, translators and cultural brokers to support interaction with the local community

 - Complement funds available for purchase and transport of local materials for product construction, as well as to acquire the necessary materials for model and prototype generation.